gaoliver/gaoliver/README.md

 ## Website in development

 My personal webapp for portfolio and resumé (CV) is in current development.
-Soonly, it is going to be ready and online.
+It is going to be ready and online soon.

 You can watch the progress <a href="https://gaoliver.github.io" target="_blank">**`here`**</a>.